ride90/vindinium-python/README.md

 Vindinium is an online turn-based competition where you control a bot to compete against other bots.
 Four heroes battle on a map to accumulate the most gold by capturing mines, fighting opponents, and managing resources.

-**Note:** You'll need access to a Vindinium server to play.
-Configure the server URL in your `.env` file.
+**🚀 Quick Start:** This project includes a Docker setup to run a local Vindinium server - no external server needed!
+See [Local Server Guide](docs/LOCAL_SERVER.md).

 ## Features